shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-15-jquery-file-upload.markdown

 {% endhighlight %}

 Now say you want to upload all the files in one go for this you have to set _singleFileUploads_ to false.
-In many cases you would want to send some other data to server like some ids along with files.For this you have to set data in _formData_ .
+In many cases you would want to send some other data to server like some ids along with files.
+For this you have to set data in _formData_ .

 {% highlight ruby %}
  $(function () {